astroDimitrios/git-novice/episodes/10-pull-requests.md

 which option is best for your teams repositories.
 For now we will use the [`fast-forward only` strategy](https://blog.sffc.xyz/post/185195398930/why-you-should-use-git-pull-ff-only).
-To use this strategy run the following command to select it as the default thing git should do.
+To use this strategy run the following command to select it as the default thing Git should do.

 ```bash
 $ git config pull.ff only